People of Cuba

 This is truly a rare opportunity.
-Our Cuban guides, Hector and Jorge Luis, are journalists (and photographers) from Havana.
-Their experience, knowledge, and skills will open opportunities for our small group of photographers to engage with people on a very personal level.
+Our Cuban guides will use experience, knowledge, and skills will open opportunities for our small group of photographers to engage with people on a very personal level.

 We will spend 7 days in this culturally-rich city.
 Known for its eclectic collection of vintage car and majestic waterfront, the Malecon, Havana delights any photographer’s senses!
 From historical locations to neighborhoods and parks, we will cover it all.
 If you are into street photography, Cuba is heaven.
 For a full itinerary, see below.